 Principaux dossiers

-- Advised Synopsys, Inc., a chip design and software firm, in its $35 billion acquisition of Ansys, an engineering and product design software firm.
+- Advised Synopsys, Inc., a chip design and software firm, on global FDI and DCSA clearances in connection with its $35 billion acquisition of Ansys, an engineering and product design software firm.

 Cooley LLP